varnishcache/varnish-cache/doc/sphinx/users-guide/sizing-your-cache.rst

 Be aware that every object that is stored also carries overhead that is kept outside the actually storage area.
-So, even if you specify -s malloc,16G varnish might actually use **double** that.
+So, even if you specify -s malloc,16G Varnish might actually use **double** that.
 Varnish has a overhead of about 1k per object.
 So, if you have lots of small objects in your cache the overhead might be significant.